utep-cs-systems-courses/project1-tokenizer-RobertEvans0/README.md

 built.
 - A brief README documenting any non-obvious aspects of your program.
 For example, you may want to describe how it works, how to run it, and any bugs or idiosyncracies the user ought to know about.

-_Your repository should be clean and not cluttered with backup or checkpoint files (e.g. hello.c~ or #hello.c#),  object files (e.g. tokenizer.o), or executable programs._

 You will be evaluated based on the following criteria reflecting aspects of programmer maturity valued by industry.